 Now that you know what a persona is, how to create it, and why your company really needs to use personas, it's time to answer one more question.
-What are buyer personas and what are user personas?
+What is a buyer persona and what is a user persona?
 Is there any difference between these two?
 To put it short, there is.
 But should you care?
-Most likely you should.
+Most likely, you should.
 In this post, we're going to highlight the key differences between buyer and user personas.

 is that a buyer persona isn't necessarily a user.
 But they can be.